whage/thesis/thesis.md

 > [@hackernoon-s-vs-d]

 # Type systems in the real world
-In this section I'll introduce various type systems concepts from simpler to more advanced and their manifestations in languages.
+In this section I'll introduce type systems concepts from simpler to more advanced and their manifestations in languages.
-Programming languages usually have a small set of predefined types and then provide ways for the programmer to define more complex types based on the primitive ones.
+The whole point of having type systems is to help us put constraints on parts of our code and have some automated tool (the typechecker) verify that our constraints hold across our program.
+To make the most of the typechecker, we try to define as much of our program as we can in terms of types.
+Different languages provide different facilities for defining types and connections between them.
+In the following section, I'll dive into how certain type systems concept appear in programming languages and how we can leverage these facilities to increase correctness in our code.

-# No types - most assembly languages
+## No types - most assembly languages
 An assembly language is one where there is a strong correspondence between the language's instructions and the instructions of the machine's instruction set architecture (ISA).
 That is, most languge constructs have a 1-to-1 mapping to a CPU instruction.
+Since there are many types of different CPU ISAs, there are also many different assembly languages.
-There are some so called typed assembly languages (TAL) mostly within academic circles, but most assembly code in the industry is written in untyped assembly language.
+There are some so called typed assembly languages (TAL) mostly within academic circles, but most assembly code in the industry is written in the untyped kind.

 ===
 ===